ARTFL-Project/text-pair/README.md

 Once you've edited these fields to your liking, you can regenerate your database by running the `npm run build` command from the directory where the `appConfig.json` file is located.

 Built with support from the Mellon Foundation and the Fondation de la Maison des Sciences de l'Homme.

+## Post processing alignment results

+TextPAIR produces two different files (found in the `output/results/` directory) as a result of each alignment task:

+-   The `alignments.jsonl` file: this contains all alignments which were found by TextPAIR.
+Each line is formatted as an individual JSON string.
+-   The `duplicate_files.txt` file: this contains a list of potential duplicate files TextPAIR identified between the source and target databases.

+These files are designed to be used for further inspection of the alignments, and potential post processing tasks such as alignment filtering or clustering.